 The Real History of Bannock

-But first, it’s important for me to share the history of bannock and a little bit more about my people because I think a lot of people have a different idea of where it came from.
+But first, it’s important for me to share the history of Bannock and a little bit more about my people.
 There are two different types of Bannock, the modern Bannock we know and love today, and the one my ancestors created thousands of years ago.
-Let’s get into the history of both.

 Modern bannock was actually a food that was introduced by the early Scottish settlers, explorers, and traders.
 It wasn’t until their interaction with the Métis people (people of French Canadian, and Indigenous descent) in the eighteenth century, that the modern-day bannock was created.

 The delicious flour-based bannock became popular with Indigenous and Mètis people because of its convenience and the ability to keep it for long periods of time.
-It was a good source of carbs which was scarce in the early parts of Canada.
+It was also a good source of carbs, which were scarce during that time.

 However, Indigenous people had their own version of the bread, which was made from corn, nuts, and small flowering plants like camas.
 In most instances, the camas bulb, or corn was harvested and then baked for long periods of time.
 From there the ingredients were dried and chopped until they formed a powder.
 Which, with a bit of water and heat, turned into loaves.

 Similar to modern bannock, Indigenous peoples had variations of this recipe according to different regions.
 Some tribes would add fresh fruit, nuts, or other additional ingredients.
 These variations also included the way they were cooked, some preferred to sand and pit-cook theirs, while others toast over an open fire.